What are online travel agencies?

 Difference between OTAs and metasearch

-With so many online booking channels available today, it can be challenging to understand the difference between websites.
+With so many online booking channels available today, it can be challenging to understand the difference between certain channels.

 OTAs provide room rates and booking capabilities for only one channel — their own.
 Meanwhile, metasearch sites can display up to twenty or more results.

-Properties can also invest in hotel marketing efforts through metasearch engines.
+Properties can invest in hotel marketing efforts through metasearch engines.
 Metasearch sites rank listings and it pays off to be near the top.
-Therefore, properties can pay to have their listing higher in the ranks to drive more direct bookings.
+Paying to have your listing higher in the ranks to drive more direct bookings can drive serious results.

 Is Google an OTA?